GowerCampbell/GowerCampbell/README.md

 22. [Django - Sticky Notes Part 2](https://github.com/GowerCampbell/Django-Sticky-Notes-2)

 #### Kaggle: Data Science & Machine Learning
 Sharing as part of my portfolio how I have actively participated in **Kaggle** challenges and courses to get better data handling and analysis skills.
-This is my platform to show you how I can apply my knowledge to real-world datasets and problems.
-[Repository: Kaggle](https://github.com/GowerCampbell/Kaggle)
+This is my platform to show you how I can apply my knowledge to real-world datasets and problems. [**Repository: Kaggle**](https://github.com/GowerCampbell/Kaggle)

-**
+---

 </details>

 <details>